stormasm/spanish/words/wordnoun01.md

 - Make sure to adjust the nozzle of your hose when you wash your car in order to waste less water.
 - Aldo está regando las plantas con `la manguera`
 - Aldo is watering the plants with the hose

 ---

+- ¿Me das `pon` a casa?
+Se me dañó el carro y me quedé a pie.
+- Can you give me a ride home?
+My car broke down and I'm stuck.
+- Pedro estaba pidiendo `pon` a la estación del tren.
+- Peter was asking for a ride to the train station.

+---